Sticky, sweet-hot, and ready in minutes, this honey-sriracha-glazed salmon broils into charred edges and a glossy finish without much work.

 Why This Recipe Works

 Honey caramelizes fast under high heat, giving the salmon a sticky, glossy finish with very little effort.
-The same fast sweet-spicy payoff shows up in Miso-Lime Glazed Salmon, but here sriracha pushes the glaze hotter and bolder.
+The same fast sweet-spicy payoff shows up in Miso-Lime Glazed Salmon , but here sriracha pushes the glaze hotter and bolder.

-Pairing Suggestions
+Pairing Suggestion

 Leftover Strategy